Sitecore AI in Sports: Content That Moves as Fast as the Game

 Benefits:

-• One content model serves unlimited audience segments
+• One content model can support unlimited audience segments

 • Reduces the component sprawl that usually comes with manual segmentation